mmj2023/MyNvimConfig/README.md

 ## Installation
 ### Install Neovim

-MyNvimConfig targets *only* the most recent stable release of Neovim.(still differences might exist) ['stable'](https://github.com/neovim/neovim/releases/tag/stable) and latest ['nightly'](https://github.com/neovim/neovim/releases/tag/nightly) of Neovim.
+MyNvimConfig targets *only* the most recent stable release of Neovim(still differences might exist).Lastest stable release of Neovim
+['stable'](https://github.com/neovim/neovim/releases/tag/stable) and latest
+['nightly'](https://github.com/neovim/neovim/releases/tag/nightly) of Neovim.
 If you are experiencing issues, please make sure you have the latest versions.